HVbajoria/MedAlgnosis/README.md

 pip install -r requirements.txt
 ```
 * Replace the endpoint and key with your Azure Custom Vision model resource endpoint and key in predictor.py.
-* Replace the logic app url with the Azure logic app url of the trigger in predictor.py.
+* Replace the logic app URL with the Azure logic app URL of the trigger in predictor.py.
 * Run the application
 ```bash
 streamlit run about.py